imnitin28/DevOps-2023/Docker/questions.md

 ### Questions on Docker.
+- Traditional vs. New-Generation Virtualization or simply Virtualizations vs Containerization or simply VMs vs Containers?
+    - Earlier, we used to create virtual machines, and each VM had an OS which took a lot of space and made it heavy.
+    - Now in docker container’s case, you have a single OS, and the resources are shared between the containers.
+Hence it is lightweight and boots in seconds.

+- What type of arhitecture docker have?
+    - client-server
+    - docker info command

+- What is a registry in terms of docker?
+Name a registry.
+    - dockerhub

+- what happens when you do docker pull? docker run?
+- check docker service status.
+- docker engine, dockerd, containerd, runc, docker-init.
+What are they all?
+- what are cgroups?
+-

 Q. What are microservices?
 Why do we need it?
 Adv and Disadvantages. </br>
 Q. Why do we need docker?
 What are the usecases?</br>
 Q. How to check docker status?</br>